Potential Benefits of Cleaning with Microfiber vs Cotton Mops and Cloths

-It’s time to learn how to create labor savings by cleaning with microfiber vs cotton.
-When it comes to choosing the right cleaning materials for your buildings, there are certain aspects you may want to consider: cost, efficiency, safety and cross-contamination risk.
-Thankfully, these topics are easily addressed.
-For summary, here are the top 5 benefits of using microfiber mops and cloths to clean your buildings.
-Using microfiber may decrease:
+Cleaning with microfiber vs cotton can help create labor savings for your facility.
+When choosing the right cleaning materials for your buildings, there are certain aspects you may want to consider: cost, efficiency, safety and cross-contamination risk.
+Here are the top 5 benefits of using microfiber mops and cloths to clean your buildings.

-- Labor time: this resource typically saves time and labor, since workers don’t have to empty and refill buckets or wring out the mops, while the ergonomic handles help to reduce strain on the workers themselves.
+- Labor time: workers don’t need to empty and refill buckets or wring out mops with microfiber vs using cotton mops.
+The ergonomic handles also help reduce strain on staff, which can reduce employee burnout.

-- Cross-contamination: microfiber lowers the risk of cross-contamination with color-coded cloths and mops by using one pad per room; a color-coded system can also aid in limiting the spread of germs.
+- Cross-contamination: microfiber lowers the risk of cross-contamination by dedicating one pad per room vs. one mop head used repeatedly in multiple rooms; a color-coded system can also aid in limiting the spread of germs.

 - Chemical and water usage: microfiber traps dirt, dust and bacteria at microscopic level, reducing the usage of water and chemicals all around.

-Yes, microfiber usually does help with labor savings over cotton.
-If you’re considering using microfiber for your facility then you’ll need to know a few key aspects on how microfiber works.
-This includes recognizing how it can help with labor savings and how you’ll need to take care of your microfiber mop or cloth to extend its longevity as much as possible.
-So, you’ll want to know:
+Microfiber usually does help with labor savings over cotton.
+If you’re considering using microfiber for your facility then you’ll need to know a few key aspects on how microfiber works:

 - How microfiber works